Core Midwife, Waitemata District Health Board

-She wants to make a difference to women’s lives, says Habiba Safi who is in the final year of her Bachelor of Health Science (Midwifery).
+She wants to make a difference to women’s lives, says Habiba Safi who came to AUT to complete a Bachelor of Health Science (Midwifery).

 “I wanted a career that is hands-on, practical and will make a difference to someone's life.
 It was also very important to me to be able to work with and support other women.